 - Route 2 Service is eliminated; replaced with a demonstration project named Wheels-On-Demand.
-Wheels-On-Demand will provide a voucher for use with any private transportation company providing multiple rider-trips (Uber, Lyft, Scoop, Taxicabs, etc.) to residents and employees in the defined project area.
-Program details forthcoming. - Route 3 Route is eliminated in Dublin and realigned in Pleasanton to provide a direct connection between the East Dublin/Pleasanton BART Station and the Stoneridge Mall. - Route 8 Route is realigned to a bi-directional line between the East Dublin/Pleasanton BART Station and south Pleasanton.
+Wheels-On-Demand will utilize real-time, dynamic ridesharing in the East Dublin area instead of a large, fixed-route bus. - Route 3 Route is eliminated in Dublin and realigned in Pleasanton to provide a direct connection between the East Dublin/Pleasanton BART Station and the Stoneridge Mall. - Route 8 Route is realigned to a bi-directional line between the East Dublin/Pleasanton BART Station and south Pleasanton.
 Route will no longer operate on Santa Rita Road (service will be provided by Route 10). - Route 10 Service is increased to every 15-minutes during the day on Weekdays.
-Route truncated at the Livermore Transit Center and the East Dublin/Pleasanton BART Station. - Route 11 Route is realigned to connect to the Vasco Road ACE Station - Route 12 Route is eliminated (see Rapid, below) - Route 14 Route is realigned to provide service from central Livermore to the San Francisco Premium Outlets, Stoneridge Creek retirement facility, and Stoneridge Drive to the East Dublin/Pleasanton BART Station - Route 15 Service is increased to every 30-minutes all day on Weekdays - Route 20x Service is eliminated and replaced with a pilot vanpool program for Lawrence Livermore Lab employees.
+Route truncated at the Livermore Transit Center and the East Dublin/Pleasanton BART Station. - Route 11 Route is realigned to connect to the Vasco Road ACE Station - Route 12 Route is eliminated (see Rapid, below) - Route 14 Route is realigned to provide service from central Livermore to the San Francisco Premium Outlets, Stoneridge Creek retirement facility, and Stoneridge Drive to the East Dublin/Pleasanton BART Station - Route 15 Service is increased to every 30-minutes all day on Weekdays

+- Route 20x Service is eliminated and replaced with a pilot vanpool program for Lawrence Livermore Lab employees.
 Details forthcoming. - Rapid (Route 30) Route is realigned to serve Las Positas College and Dublin Blvd, replacing the local 12 service; route terminates at the West Dublin Pleasanton BART Station and no longer directly serves Stoneridge Mall.
-Route is proposed to run 7-days per week.
+Route is proposed to run 7days per week.